 Fish oil supplements are the primary supplement for omega 3’s.
 What does fish oil do in our bodies?

 If you don’t eat fish at least 2-4 times a week (be honest with yourself) you are likely low in omega 3’s.
 While omega 3’s reduce inflammation, they don’t have the potential to reduce calcification like vitamin D3 and vitamin K2 have.

-Recent research suggests that high-dose omega 3 supplementation reduces chances of fatal heart attacks and strokes by 25% over and above the benefit of cholesterol medications.
+Recent research suggests that high-dose omega-3 supplementation reduces the chances of fatal heart attacks and strokes by 25% over and above the benefit of cholesterol medications.

 In this study, they used omega EPA only.
 Other studies show the benefits of both omega DHA and EPA.

 Plant sources are available as well.
 Look for plant sources of DHA and EPA.
 Linolenic acid is an omega 3 from plants, but it isn’t easily converted into the active form of omega 3 in the body.

 Clinical studies use omega 3 doses of 100 mg all the way up to 4000 mg per day.